BDBevan/Profile_Challenge_Module_02/README.md

 - Please note that the Href URL's for each of the image tiles are duplicated intentionally as I currently don't have a portfolio to showcase

 CSS responsiveness requirements:
+- Added page responsivness to cater for device / screen resolutions of 980px & 768px